Wenlab/ZephIR-preprocessing/README.md

 ## Prerequisites

 Before you begin, ensure that your dataset includes the following:
-- Green fluorescence imaging data
+- Green fluorescence imaging data acquired from Zyla 4.2
-- Red fluorescence imaging data
+- Red fluorescence imaging data acquired from Zyla 4.2
-- Worm centerline data
+- Worm centerline data from IR videos to extract head direction.

 These data are essential for the successful application of the preprocessing steps.
+Note that if you don't have worm centerline data, the algorithm will use PCA-related method to identify head direction from fluophore image stacks, which also works well.

 ## Step-by-Step Guide